Europe Yogurt Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- April 2025: Atlante launched new products developed by its Research and Development team, combining innovation with traditional Greek elements.
-The company's new Indulgent Yogurt Range featured a 5% fat base that balanced taste and nutrition.
+- April 2025: Atlante launched new products developed by its Research and Development team, incorporating innovation and traditional Greek elements.
+The Indulgent Yogurt Range featured a 5% fat base balancing taste and nutrition.

 Europe Yogurt Market Report Scope

 Yogurt is a food produced by the bacterial fermentation of milk.
-The Europe yogurt market is segmented by category, product form, flavor profile, packaging type, distribution channel, and geography.
-Based on the category the market is segmented into dairy-based and non-dairy-based/plant-based yogurt.
+The Europe yogurt market is segmented by product form, flavor profile, packaging type, distribution channel, and geography.
 Based on product form, the market is segmented into spoonable/set yogurt and drinkable yogurt.
 Based on flavor profile, the market is segmented into plain/natural and flavored.
-By packaging type, the market is divided into cups, containers & tubs, bottles, tetra paks & pouches and others.
+By packaging type, the market is divided into cups, containers and tubs, bottles, tetra paks and pouches and others.
 Based on distribution channels, the market is segmented into off-trade (hypermarkets/supermarkets, convenience stores, online retail channels, and other distribution channels) and on-trade.
 Based on geography, the market is segmented into United Kingdom, Germany, France, Italy, Spain, Russia, and the Rest of Europe.
-For each segment, the market sizing and forecasts have been done on the basis of value (in USD million).
+The market sizing has been done in value terms in USD and volume in tonnes for all the abovementioned segments.

 | Spoonable/Set Yogurt |